 As the soap cools, you will want to use your skewer and create a bumpy surface.

-Probably wait about 5 minutes for the soap to cool and harden a bit, and then you can then move the soap around a bit to create this texture.
+Pro Tip: Probably wait about 5 minutes for the soap to cool and harden a bit, and then you can then move the soap around a bit to create this texture.
 This will help the goat’s milk layer to stick better when you pour that in next.

 While you are waiting for the glycerin layer to cool and texture, go ahead and start heating up your goat’s milk soap in 30-second intervals in the microwave.